Event Phone: 608-687-3332

 So, you have your PDC, now what?
 This advanced, applied Permaculture design course is for anyone looking to study Permaculture design at a deeper level.
 Enhance your understanding of the Permaculture ethics and principles and practice applying them to property designs with input and guidance from experienced Permaculture consultant and designer, Wayne Weiseman.

-This course consists of one 7-day session that focuses on a detailed design project.
-Students taking this course must already have their Permaculture Design Certificate.
-Please dress for the weather (wear layers!) and bring boots and a raincoat.
+This course consists of one 5-day session that focuses on a detailed design project of the student’s choosing.
+Students taking this course must already have their Permaculture Design Certificate and will bring a personal design project with them to class.
+Please dress for the weather (wear layers!) and bring boots, raincoat, warm hat, scarf and jacket.

-Registered students receive 3 meals per day on class days and are able to camp onsite for free during the course.
-Anyone wishing to camp at Kinstone must make arrangements via email or phone (see the Contact us link) in advance after they have registered.
+Registered students who attend the course receive 3 meals per day on class days except only two meals on the last day (no dinner).
+There is limited availability for students to camp onsite for free during the course; spaces are reserved on a first-come basis.
+Anyone wishing to camp at Kinstone must make arrangements via email or phone (see the Contact us link) in advance and only after they have completed registration.

-Organization: This course consists of readings, narrated power point presentations, videos and films, design projects, feedback, and design revisions.
+Organization: This course consists of hands-on designing that is guided by the instructor and supported by readings, narrated power point presentations, first-hand sharing of design experience, videos and films, design projects, presentation of designs, feedback, and design revisions.

 Instructor: Wayne Weiseman

 Recommended Reference Texts (Students who have these books are encouraged to bring them along):

 - Regenerative Design for Sustainable Development, John Lyle

 - Design methodologies